Deakin University: Waurn Ponds Campus

 The original campus of Deakin University is located in the regional city of Geelong in the suburb of Waurn Ponds, 72 kilometres south west of Melbourne.
 The campus, serviced by the Princes Highway and the Geelong Ring Road.
 It has a student population of more than 8,382 (2020).

 The campus is home to the Geelong Technology Precinct, which provides research and development capabilities and opportunities for university–industry partnerships and new enterprises in the region.
 The Elite Sports Precinct is home to the Deakin Ducks Football Club, and is used by the Geelong Football Club as an alternate training facility.

 The Waurn Ponds Deakin Residence houses 800 students in shared dorms, shared units, town houses and studio apartments.

 The residence is made up of Alfred Deakin College, Barton College, and Parkes College.

-The Deakin Medical School opened in 2008 and is the first regional-focused medical school in Victoria.
-Deakin's Doctor of Medicine (M.D.) is a four-year, graduate-entry program which prepares students for practice in a range of health care settings.
+The Deakin University School of Medicine was opened in 2008 by the then Prime Minister of Australia Kevin Rudd.
+Deakin's Doctor of Medicine (M.D.) is a four-year, graduate-entry program, which requires students to complete a Bachelor’s degree (of at least three-year duration) before entry, together with GAMSAT/MCAT test and a medical MMI interview.
+Course entry is highly competitive with more than 3600 domestic applicants indicated Deakin as a preference for 130 MD places in 2023-2024 via GEMSAS, making it one of the most applied-to medical schools in Australia.
+Clinical education of the MD program can be completed at one of the clinical schools in Melbourne and regional Victoria.

 Warrnambool Campus

 The Warrnambool Campus was created in 1990 when the university absorbed the Warrnambool Institute of Advanced Education.
 It is situated on the banks of the Hopkins River in the coastal city of Warrnambool, close to local surf beaches and popular tourist attractions in close proximity to the Great Ocean Road and The Twelve Apostles.
 The 94 ha site is approximately 5 km from the Warrnambool CBD, serviced by the Princes Highway and by its own railway station, and bus services from Melbourne and Geelong, as well as locally in Warrnambool between the campus and the city.

-There is an on-campus student population of more than 520 (2020) pursuing courses in arts, business, education, environment, health sciences, law, management, marine biology, nursing and psychology.
+There is an on-campus student population of around 1135 students pursuing courses in arts, business, education, environment, health sciences, law, management, marine biology, nursing and psychology.